thewizardplusplus/motivator/README.md

 - use the [cron](https://en.wikipedia.org/wiki/Cron) specification for displaying notifications on a schedule:
   - support for seconds in the [cron](https://en.wikipedia.org/wiki/Cron) specification;
 - random selection of a notification for displaying;
-- support for the [Spintax](https://postmaker.io/blog/spintax-guide/) format in notifications.
+- support for the [Spintax](https://postmaker.io/blog/spintax-guide/) format in notifications;
+- built-in support for running in the background:
+  - the console command for starting and restarting;
+  - the console command for stopping;
+  - the console command for checking of the current running status.

 ## Installation